News Games & News Competence

 A growing number of people receive their information about politics and world affairs completely from social media.
 Traditional news media are continuously losing their customer base, especially among younger generations.
 However, there is no editorial team behind Facebook and its competitors guaranteeing journalistic quality and verifiable statements.
 Developments like fake news and alternative facts are politically charged.
 At the same time, there is a profound lack of projects and materials that help promote news competence and enable people of all age groups to autonomously evaluate the quality of sources.

-The Stiftung Digitale Spielekultur (Digital Game Culture Foundation) invites all interested parties to participate in a 48-hour Game Jam to find creative and engaging solutions for this challenge.
-Our goal is to develop news games and games with a strong focus on news competence especially for children and young adults.
+The Stiftung Digitale Spielekultur (Digital Game Culture Foundation) invited all interested parties to participate in a 48-hour Game Jam to find creative and engaging solutions for this challenge.
+Our goal was to develop news games and games with a strong focus on news competence especially for children and young adults.

-We are very excited to announce that Prof. Monika Grütters, Federal Government Commissioner for Culture and the Media, will be the patroness of this Game Jam.
+We are very excited that Prof. Monika Grütters, Federal Government Commissioner for Culture and the Media, was the patroness of this Game Jam.

-This event is sponsored by the Federal Government Commissioner for Culture and the Media.
-The Game Jam is organized in cooperation with Games Academy and Maschinen-Mensch.
-A Safe Space Policy is in effect for the entire duration and on all event premises.
-Catering (vegan friendly) will be provided.
+This event was sponsored by the Federal Government Commissioner for Culture and the Media.
+The Game Jam was organized in cooperation with Games Academy and Maschinen-Mensch.

 With keynotes from

 Prof. Eric Jannot has more than 10 years of experience in the games industry as designer and manager and a strong expertise in development of serious games.
-Since September 2017, he is responsible for the Game Design of the University of Applied Sciences Europe course as academic head at the Hamburg campus .
+Since September 2017, he is teaching courses on Game Design at the University of Applied Sciences Europe at the Hamburg campus.

 Karolin Schwarz works as a social media editor and journalist for Correctiv, Jäger & Sammler (funk) and others in Berlin.
 In February 2016, she initiated the project Hoaxmap that is devoted to debunk fake news and rumours about refugees.
 Together with Lutz Helm, she was nominated for the Grimme Online Award.